steventhorne/legendmud_tintin/README.md

 # Installation
 Install Tintin++ on your system.
 This package requires you to use at least tintin++ version 2.01.90.

+## Linux
 Clone this repository to a directory on your system.

+## Windows
+Navigate to %APPDATA%\WinTin++\bin and clone this repository to the bin directory.
+The core.tin file should be in the root of the bin directory.

+Navigate up to the WinTin++ directory, right click on the WinTin++ shortcut and click properties.
+Change the `main.tin` at the end of the Target field to `core.tin`.

 # Usage
 To run Tintin++ with this package, simply run `tt++ core.tin` in the root of this directory.